Lecture 1. Introduction

 User Community:

-Like in any open-source project, the user community of OpenFOAM is quite special.
+Like in any open source software project, the user community of OpenFOAM is quite special.
 Freedoms brought them together and they try to overcome the difficulties together.
 They got a high quality product freely and they feel the responsibility of giving back to the community, in one way or another.
 Helping each other becomes especially important when the official documentation is somewhat incomplete.
 They do this in various ways, such as by preparing tutorials, forming local user groups, preparing and sharing online course materials, answering questions in forums, or setting up wiki pages.
-Users can also report bugs that they encounter and contribute code if they've developed any.
+Users can also report bugs that they encounter, correct these bugs if they can, or develop new solvers and utilities and share them with the core developers to be included in their upcoming releases.

 Third Party Companies: